 Okay I know it’s August and soup might be the last thing on your mind but just hear me out!
 I never thought soup would be on our weekly menu either, until a rainy day last week had me rethinking our grilling plans and craving a big bowl of soup.

-The great thing about this soup is that it is PERFECT for all of your summer produce.
+The great thing about this Summer Vegetable Chowder is that it is PERFECT for all of your summer produce.
 Whether you have a garden full of zucchini and basil that you need to use, or you picked up some sweet corn and potatoes at the farmers market, this soup has you covered.

 This soup starts with what all great soups should start with – bacon.
 Not only do I use the bacon in the soup, but I also kept the bacon grease to sauté all of the vegetables in.
 Because, why the heck not?
 Also, it adds so much great flavor!